wiesty/ILM/README.md

 - 💻 Windows operating system
 - 🧩 Microsoft .NET Framework 4.8 or higher
-- 🌐 Active internet connection for stream download
+- 🌐 Active internet connection to stream the channels

 *The v1 release of this source is approved by ilovemusic.*